algoasylum/ExploringTheUnseen/Posts/LinePlots-urban-2020.md

 The AQI values for these cities was obtained from [AQICN](https://aqicn.org/data-platform/) in csv format containing values corresponding to multiple gases for major cities around the globe.
 Data was loaded into a pandas dataframe in order to extract values corresponding to cities under consideration (in the Indian subcontinent), followed by cleaning and formatting of data in order to incorporate correct date format and resolving discrepancies.
 The processed data was passed to the [Plotly graphing library](https://plotly.com/) in order to generate a scatter plot, highlighting the information present.

+### The Overall trend
 <img src="../code/images/pm2.5_barchart.png"  /><br>
 `Fig 1` : PM2.5 values for 7 Indian cities represented as a Bar Chart<br>

-This figure shows `stacked bar chart` of daily median values for `PM2.5` across various cities.
+This figure shows `Stacked Bar Chart` of daily median values for `PM2.5` across various cities.
 This gives a high-level overview of the trends across the cities in a single chart.
 X axis is Dates and Y axis represents median values of pollutants calculated over a 24-hour frame.
 We observe higher values in January and February and after March we start to the reduction in the pollutant levels probably due to Lockdown imposed after Covid-19.
 Overall levels pretty much remain the same from April to July with few peaks and dips. <br>

 # Line Plots